cxw42/Test-OnlySome/README.md

     skip_these $hashref_options, 1, 2;
         # Skip tests 1 and 2
-    skip_these 1, 2
+    skip_these 1, 2;
         # If you are using implicit configuration

 ## skip\_next

 Another convenience function: Mark the next test to be skipped.
+Example:

+    skip_next;
+    os ok(0, 'This one will be skipped');

 ## import